Forever Knight: Plot

-The series followed the adventures of Nick Knight, a Toronto cop working the graveyard shift with his partner Donald Schanke.
+Nick Knight is a Toronto police detective who works the graveyard shift with his partner.
 Unbeknownst to most of his colleagues, Nick is actually Nicholas, an 800-year-old vampire (his human surname was reference to his status as a literal knight in medieval France).
-Remorseful over centuries spent as a vampiric cold-hearted killer, Nicholas works as a cop and often ends up using his special abilities to bring criminals to justice.
-Whenever he works on his cases, Nicholas remembers similar situations from previous lifetimes and these appear as flashbacks in the episodes.
-Nicholas explains his need to work on the night shift by claiming to have a skin disorder, photodermatitis, which requires him to stay out of sunlight.
+Remorseful over centuries spent as a vampiric cold-hearted killer, Nicholas serves the public good as a police officer.
+He often uses his special abilities to bring criminals to justice.
+Whenever he works on his cases, Nicholas remembers similar situations from previous lifetimes which appear as flashbacks in the episodes.
+Nick explains his need to work on the night shift by claiming to have a skin disorder, photodermatitis, which requires him to stay out of sunlight.
 Refusing to feed from humans, he survives by drinking bottled animal blood, something that most vampires find repulsive.
-The only human who knows his true nature is his friend Natalie Lambert, a city medical examiner who doesn't like Nicholas using his special powers as she believes it increases his need for blood.
+The only human who knows his true nature is his friend Natalie Lambert, a medical examiner who does not like when he uses his special powers as she believes it increases his need for blood.

 Nick's ultimate dream is to find a way to become human once again, but his quest for redemption is complicated by the arrival of fellow vampires Lucien LaCroix and Janette DuCharme.
-Lucien LaCroix, who was a general in the early Roman Empire, and who was turned into a vampire by his daughter Divia as Mount Vesuvius erupted in 79AD, originally made Nick a vampire in 1228.
-Janette was also 'brought across' by LaCroix, before he brought Nick across.
+Lucien was a general in the early Roman Empire who was turned into a vampire by his daughter Divia as Mount Vesuvius erupted in AD 79.
+Lucien made Nick a vampire in 1228.
+Lucien had already made Janette a vampire.
 They were Nick's companions for many centuries until he left them, seeking redemption and a way to reclaim his lost humanity.
-Janette now runs a night club, while LaCroix works as a late-night talk radio host.
-While Janette is scornful yet tolerant of Nicholas's new lifestyle, LaCroix actively attempts to seduce his protégé back to a more violent life.
+Janette runs a night club, while LaCroix works as a late-night talk radio host.
+Although Janette is scornful yet tolerant of Nicholas's new lifestyle, LaCroix actively attempts to seduce his protégé back to a more violent life.